attilabuti/vscode-mjml/README.md

 * Export HTML file from MJML.
 * Copy the result HTML to clipboard.
 * Take a screenshot of the rendered MJML document.
-* Send email with Mailjet.
+* Send email with Nodemailer or Mailjet.
 * Code snippets for MJML.
 Based on [mjml-syntax](https://github.com/mjmlio/mjml-syntax).
 * Fetch official templates.
 Based on [mjml-app](https://github.com/mjmlio/mjml-app).
 * Beautify MJML code.